alexiscenriquez/CIS4339groupproject/Frontend/README.md

 # project-cis_4339_project_3
 project-cis_4339_project_3 created by GitHub Classroom

-Appendix B - Bread of Life
+Appendix B - GTA Architects

 ![HomePagheCap](https://user-images.githubusercontent.com/70119894/164350539-21b433c5-d460-46ef-9d82-064611a1f841.PNG)

 **Change Notes**
-As of Sprint 2, the models.js file has been modified.
+As of Sprint 2, all files in backend folders (models and routes) and app.js have been modified

 **For local deployments**

-Please drop exisitng data in local database.
+Please drop exisitng data in local mongodb database.
 Use the front end to create and manipulate data.

 **How to Initialize backend**